 Where is backcountry roadside camping allowed?

-- More than one miles away from any developed area, paved road, or "day use only" area.
+- Along dirt roads at least one mile away from any paved road or "day use only" dirt road.

-- Camp only in previously disturbed areas and park your vehicle close to the roadway to minimize impact.
+- Camp only in previously disturbed areas and park your vehicle immediately adjacent to the roadway to minimize impact.
 The wilderness boundary is 50 feet from the center of most dirt roads.

 Where is backcountry camping NOT allowed?

 Camping is NOT allowed on the valley floor from Ashford Mill in the south to 2 miles north of Stovepipe Wells, on the Eureka Dunes or in Greenwater Canyon.

 Backcountry campsites must be more than 100 yards from any water source to protect these fragile areas for wildlife use.